sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors/transaction-malformed.md

 title: Transaction Malformed
 ---

-When you submit a malformed transaction to Horizon, Horizon will return a `transaction_malformed` error.
+When you submit a malformed transaction to Orbit, Orbit will return a `transaction_malformed` error.
 There are many ways in which a transaction is malformed, including
 * you submitted an empty string
 * your base64-encoded string is invalid
 * your [XDR](../../learn/xdr.md) structure is invalid